zedlopez/ifm/The Recipe Book.md

 A few examples were contributed by denizens of rec.arts.int-fiction: ^{@Tara McGrew}, ^{@Jon Ingold}, ^{@Mike Tarbert}, ^{@Eric Rossing}, and ^{@Kate McKee} offered such elegant implementations of various tasks that we have folded their contributions (with permission) into the *Recipe Book*.

-Finally, these pages owe much to the questions and suggestions of Inform users on rec.arts.int-fiction and if``mud``.
+Finally, these pages owe much to the questions and suggestions of Inform users on rec.arts.int-fiction and ``IFmud``.

 ## Disenchantment Bay